aragon/osx/packages/web-app/README.md

 # Zaragoza Web-app

-This package holds the webapp that allows user to interact with Zaragoza.
+This package holds the web-app that allows user to interact with Zaragoza.
 It is a [ReactJS](https://reactjs.org) based webapp.

 ## Getting Started